Are you planning to upgrade your office furniture but are unsure how to dispose of the old pieces? Here are eight practical options to consider.

 4. Sell them to an Upcycling Company

 Environmental conservation is important.
 You can be part of this by putting your old pieces of furniture up for sale to an Upcycling Company.
 These companies will recycle every material of the furniture, refurbish it or repurpose it.
-The bottom line here is your old furniture that gets added value without being a danger to the environment.
+The bottom line here is that your old furniture gets added value without being a danger to the environment.

 5. Give them out

-There could be someone in your neighbourhood that may need your old furniture.
+There could be someone in your neighbourhood who may need your old furniture.
 Put the word out in your local community, your friends, and your immediate family.
 You can leave the pieces of furniture out in your garage labelled to indicate your intention to give them away.

 6. Trade them for new ones